-- 1. At the initialization, here are the Individuals' attributes randomly generated: - a. the distribution of individual attributes, including household members, employment status, age and sex (when built-in synthetic population generation procedure is used), - b. the localization of household and bounded buildings for agents' activities such as school and working\place, - c. the network of friends and colleagues (classmates)
+- 1. At the initialization, here are the Individuals' attributes randomly generated: - a. the distribution of individual attributes, including household members, employment status, age and sex (when built-in synthetic population generation procedure is used), - b. the localization of household and bounded buildings for agents' activities such as school and working\place, - c. the network of friends and colleagues (classmates) - d. the series of activities for a week, i.e. agendas including time for lunch, time to go to school, evening activity and so on. - 2.
+As far as the Individual agents' epidemiological dynamics: - a. the test of its epidemic state follows probabilities of false positives and negatives, - b. the fact of wearing a mask is random given a model parameter, - c. when an Individual agent becomes infected, some epidemiological attributes are randomly computed following different distributions: its incubation period, serial interval (for presymptomatic period) and infectious period,

-- d. the series of activities for a week, i.e. agendas including time for lunch, time to go to school, evening activity and so on. - 2.
-As far as the Individual agents' epidemiological dynamics: - a. the test of its epidemic state follows probabilities of false positives and negatives, - b. the fact of wearing a mask is random given a model parameter, - c. when an Individual agent becomes infected, some epidemiological attributes are randomly computed following different distributions: its incubation period, serial interval (for presymptomatic period) and infectious period, - d. the fact of becoming infected outside, of infecting another Individual agent, of being infected in an infected building are random given a model parameter, - e. the facts of being Symptomatic or Asymptomatic, and of dying from the disease follow some age-related epidemiological parameters, - 3.
+- d. the fact of becoming infected outside, of infecting another Individual agent, of being infected in an infected building are random given a model parameter, - e. the facts of being Symptomatic or Asymptomatic, and of dying from the disease follow some age-related epidemiological parameters, - f.
+Individual factors regarding infectivity, increasing or decreasing the transmission risk of that Individual are following a random distribution - 3.
 Concerning Individual agents' activities: - a. when finding the target of an Activity, there is a probability to do the activity outside. - b. when visiting friends, there is a random choice of the friends to visit. - 4.
-The application and the allowance choice of some Policy agents can be stochastic: - a.
-LockdownPolicy: the choice of the Individual agents that will be allowed to move is random. - b.
-PartialPolicy: each Individual agent has a tolerance probability to be allowed to move - c.
+The application and the allowance choice of some Policy agents can be stochastic: - LockdownPolicy: the choice of the Individual agents that will be allowed to move is random. - b.
+PartialPolicy: each Individual agent has a tolerance probability to be allowed to move. - c.
 DetectionPolicy: Individual agents that will be tested are chosen randomly in the population.